maria-gedye/gameMatcher/README.md

 `python manage.py runserver`

-admin website should be displaying locally on [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/)
+admin website should be displaying locally on [http://localhost:8000/admin/](http://localhost:8000/admin/)

 You should see a login page.
 This is the default admin login details:

-Username: foo
+Username: admin

 Password: bar

 ## Current Issues

+### Can't see quiz results?

+You must be logged in as a user for the POST request to be successful

+### No users exist?
-If no user data exists, use the following command to create an admin user to access the admin site.

-To create a new admin from the command line run:
+If no admin exists, create an admin user from the command line run:

 `winpty python manage.py createsuperuser`